Demand for pedigree cats is on the rise but what are the facts about common cat breeds?

 Myth: Ragdoll cats are always floppy and cuddly

-Ragdoll cats are known for their long-haired coat (which they need daily help to groom) but many people also think that they always go floppy and cuddly when you pick them up (hence the name ragdoll).
-However, the behaviour of ragdoll cats is no different to that of a moggy, so there’s no guarantee they’ll always be cuddly when you hold them – it all depends on the individual cat.
+Ragdoll cats are known for their long-haired coat, which they need daily help to groom.
+But many people also think that they always go floppy and cuddly when you pick them up.
+Hence the name ragdoll.
+But the behaviour of ragdoll cats is no different to that of a moggy.
+There’s no guarantee they’ll always be cuddly when you hold them.
+It all depends on the individual cat.

 Myth: Pedigree cats should be kept indoors

-Many people believe that pedigree cats should be kept indoors, perhaps because they are more at risk of being stolen.
-However, most cats would benefit from being allowed outside as it enables them to get the mental stimulation and physical exercise they need to stay healthy.
-Whether they will be happy to stay inside depends on the individual cat, not the breed in general, and if they are kept indoors they will need plenty of opportunities to play so they don’t get bored.
+Many people believe that pedigree cats should be kept indoors.
+Maybe because they are more at risk of being stolen.
+But most cats would benefit from being allowed outside.
+It enables them to get the mental stimulation and physical exercise they need to stay healthy.
+Whether they will be happy to stay inside depends on the individual cat, not the breed in general.
+If they are kept indoors they will need plenty of opportunities to play so they don’t get bored.
 Find out more about indoor cats.

 Myth: Sphynx cats are hypoallergenic

-If you’re allergic to cats, you might think that getting a hairless Sphynx cat would solve the problem, but this isn’t necessarily the case.
-There’s actually no such thing as a hypoallergenic cat, as all cats produce the protein Fel d 1, which is the cause of cat allergies.
-This protein is in their saliva and so when cats lick themselves, it easily spreads to their fur or skin.
-Even hairless cats will lick their skin to clean themselves, then shed dead skin cells containing the allergen around your home.
+If you’re allergic to cats, you might think that getting a hairless Sphynx cat would solve the problem.
+But this isn’t necessarily the case.
+There’s actually no such thing as a hypoallergenic cat.
+All cats produce the protein Fel d 1, which is the cause of cat allergies.
+This protein is in their saliva.
+When cats lick themselves, it easily spreads to their fur or skin.
+Even hairless cats will lick their skin to clean themselves.
+They then shed dead skin cells containing the allergen around your home.
 Find out more about cat allergies.

 Myth: Buying a breed is a guarantee of personality